Virginia Underage DUI Lawyer Explains Charges You May Face

 DUI for BAC Above .02 and Below .08

-Essentially, as your lawyer can tell you, Virginia has a zero tolerance policy for drinking and driving under 21.
+Essentially, as your DUI lawyer can tell you, Virginia has a zero tolerance policy for drinking and driving under 21.
 Virginia law states as follows:

 It shall be unlawful for any person under the age of 21 to operate any motor vehicle after illegally consuming alcohol.
 Any such person with a blood alcohol concentration [BAC] of 0.02 percent or more by weight by volume or 0.02 grams or more per 210 liters of breath but less than 0.08 by weight by volume or less than 0.08 grams per 210 liters of breath as indicated by a chemical test administered as provided in this article shall be in violation of this section

 VA Code § 18.2-266.1.
 This law targets drivers who are not 21 yet, and conduct which is completely legal for drivers who are over 21 (driving with a BAC below .08) is illegal for those under 21.
 This law is also harsh because it creates a “per se” limit.
 This means that having a BAC of .02 is enough to support a conviction, and the prosecutor is not also required to show that your driving was impaired.
-This is tougher than the DUI laws in most states, and without an underage DUI lawyer in Virginia it makes it a tougher fight to get the case dismissed.
+This is tougher than the DUI laws in most states, and without an Virginia underage DUI lawyer it makes it a tougher fight to get the case dismissed.

 Underage DUI charges are a Class 2 misdemeanor and punishable by loss of driver’s license for a year from conviction (often long after your arrest), a mandatory minimum fine of $500, or 50 hours of community service.